Simon is instructed by the Director of Human Rights Proceedings in claims under the Privacy Act and the Human Rights Act.

 Singh v Singh (2016), which was a claim of racial harassment.
 The plaintiff was an international student with a part time job and he claimed that his employer racially abused him.
 The claim was successful after a 5 day trial and damages for emotional distress were awarded.

 King & Others v AG (Ministry of Health) is a claim brought by 13 plaintiffs who are caregivers of disabled family members and the disabled caregivers themselves alleging discrimination on the grounds of family status because the Ministry of Health refused to pay family members to provide care to their disabled family members when the Ministry would have paid non-family members to provide such care.
-The case is due sto be heard in the High Court at Auckland in October 2017.
+The case was settled and influenced changes in law and policy in relation to care of disabled family members.

 Simon has also been instructed by Youth Law to act for young people and their families in claims of discrimination against the Ministry of Education.